black-desk/qdbus-p2p/README.md

-# CPP template
+# QDBus P2P Example

-This is a template of my c++ project.
+This is an example project
+to show how to write a DBus service working at p2p mode with QDBus.